martioms01/irwa_final_part/README.md

-# IRWA Final Project - Search Engine with Web Analytics
+# Search Engine with Web Analytics - skeleton project
+# IRWA Final Project

+This projects contains the startup Flask files for developing a web application.

 ## Starting the Web App